-California’s first commercial cotton sprouted in 1862, but cotton didn’t become a viable commercial crop in the state until 1919, when the U.S. Department of Agriculture, seeking new production areas to stem production losses from the boll weevil, identified the San Joaquin Valley as an ideal location.
+California’s first attempts at growing cotton sprouted in 1862, but cotton didn’t become a viable commercial crop in the state until 1919, when the U.S. Department of Agriculture, seeking new production areas to stem production losses in the South due to the boll weevil, identified the San Joaquin Valley as an ideal location.

-Nearly a decade later, cotton farmers in California’s Kern County banded together into a cooperative in an effort to negotiate fair prices.
+Nearly a decade later, cotton farmers in California’s Kern County joined together into a cooperative in an effort to negotiate fair prices.

-The homegrown group began as the San Joaquin Cotton Growers in Delano in 1927, growing out of a Delano grower’s frustration over the middlemen in the cotton industry.
+The homegrown group began as the San Joaquin Cotton Growers in Delano in 1927 out of a local farmer’s frustration over the middlemen in the cotton industry.

-Before the act passed, growers had little power to negotiate cotton deals, nor could they protect themselves from unscrupulous arrangements such as excessive ginning charges, unfair prices or unethical sampling and grading.
+Before Capper-Volstead, growers had little power to negotiate cotton deals, nor could they protect themselves from unscrupulous arrangements such as excessive ginning charges, unfair prices or unethical sampling and grading.
 If a grower objected to a firm’s offerings or angered cotton merchants, he risked being cut off from financing.
-If he lost financing, he was likely out of farming.
+Without financing, he was likely out of farming.

-As other California cooperatives seemed thriving–including Sunkist in citrus, Blue Diamond for almonds, Sun-Maid for raisins and Diamond for walnuts–the farmers in attendance liked Green’s proposal to form an organization that would try to guarantee the cotton grower’s product was sold right, and that he received a fair and honest price.
-The group soon started recruiting more growers and acreage for the association.
+As other California cooperatives seemed to be thriving—including Sunkist in citrus, Blue Diamond for almonds, Sun-Maid for raisins and Diamond for walnuts—the farmers in attendance liked Green’s proposal to form an organization that would try to guarantee the cotton grower’s product was sold right and in return would receive a fair and honest price.
+The group soon started recruiting growers and acreage for the association.

 By February 1927, the group’s support base had swelled to 25,000 acres.
 On Feb.
 23, 1927, the forerunner of Calcot held its first valley-wide meeting of 151 growers at the Delano Theatre.

-The cooperative moved to Bakersfield in 1931.
-Kern County was the largest cotton producer in the state and many cotton buyers frequented hotels and other establishments in Bakersfield.
-(Plus, always conscious of saving money, the association stood to save $2,500 a year if it moved to the private grounds of a cotton compress company in Bakersfield.)
+The cooperative moved business operations from the smaller town of Delano to the larger Bakersfield in 1931.
+As Kern County was the state’s largest cotton production area, cotton buyers frequented hotels and other establishments in Bakersfield.
+(Plus, always conscious of cost efficiency, the association stood to save $2,500 a year if it moved to the private grounds of a cotton compress company in Bakersfield.)

 The grower-owned association changed its name after the move to California Cotton Cooperative Association.
 That lengthy name was shortened to Calcot, Limited in 1956. (“Limited” is a legal designation referring to limitations of financial liability on the part of the association to its individual members.)